aryasingh258/aryasingh258/README.md

 - 📫 How to reach me **aaryasingh1602@gmail.com**

-- 📄 Know about my experiences [I participated in Rajasthan Police Hackhathon.
+- 📄 Know about my experiences
+- [I participated in Rajasthan Police Hackhathon.
-- I participated in Hacktoberfest 2023.Currently contributing in Social Winter of Code.]
+- I participated in Hacktoberfest 2023.Contributed in Social Winter of Code.]

 - ⚡ Fun fact **I also do CP.**